 Drip edge it usually comes in “T” shaped metal design whereas a gutter apron comes in an “L” shape design.
 In addition, gutter aprons are ideal for low slope roofs.

 One of the main advantages of installing drip edge is to provide protection against your fascia board.
 Water and excess moisture are dangerous to the health of your fascia board.
 Drip edge installed directs water into the gutter.
 On the other hand, the gutter apron has the advantage of providing you with less maintenance over time.
 Better flashing or gutter apron serves as the primary purpose of collecting all the water.
 This spares you the hassle stress having collected water from the gutter yourself and clean it.

 In terms of installation, both gutter aprons and drip edges are easy to install.
 The gutter apron is a little bit bigger, but that doesn’t mean that it’s going to be any harder to install.
 Both are very simple to install any season.
 Roofing contractors will be able to install them with no problem.
-If you know what you’re doing, drip edge installation could be carried out by yourself.
-You must ensure your gutter apron or drip edges are installed correctly, as this will prevent roof damage, and save you money on future repairs.
+If you know what you’re doing, drip edge installation could be carried out by yourself, but you must be wearing roofing footwear when carrying out work on your roof.
+You need to ensure your gutter apron or drip edges are installed correctly, as this will prevent roof damage, and save you money on future repairs.

 The cost difference between gutter apron and drip edge is a lot.
 Drip edge costs significantly more than gutter apron.
 However, you do not want to choose the cheaper option just to save money, as this could be the wrong choice for your home.

 If you have a house that has a very high-pitched roof, then drip edge is probably going to be the better option of the 2.
 On the other hand, if you have a low pitch roof, gutter aprons are going to be a little bit better.
 Compared to other parts of a house, both parts are really inexpensive, so speak with a roofing contractor and ask which one is going to be the best for your build your project.